 output = map(list_norms, median)

-Again, both options produce the same output
+Again, both options produce the same output, but the

-places the focus squarely on the function you want to
+map places the focus squarely on the function you want to

 apply by removing much of the bookkeeping.